CCS-1L-F19/tracer/README.md

 ![Profiling of C++ program](/cppProfile.PNG "Profiling of C++ program") *Profiling of C++ program*

-As shown by the profiling, using Cuda's parallel processing platform allows for almost 400 times faster rendering of the image.
+As shown by the profiling, using Cuda's parallel processing platform allows for much faster rendering of the image.

 Documentation for Cuda code is located [here](https://ccs-1l-f19.github.io/tracer/html/files.html)